 Things became a bit more complicated when “back injuries” were introduced into this equation.
-How does one define “injury” if statistics show that 80% of the population have experienced at least one disabling episode of back pain during their lives.
+How does one define “injury” if statistics show that 80% of the population have normally experienced at least one disabling episode of back pain during their lives.

 Occupations such as trucking are characteristically associated with back problems due to constant compressional loading, jouncing around and environmental vibratory insults.
 In the real world injuries are assessed for joint responsibility (in percentages) as might be seen in an auto accident.
 This is not true in worker’s compensation, where it is an “all or none” phenomenon.